michaelthomasletts/michaelthomasletts.github.io/content/blog/the-wilderness-and-the-no-place.md

 More telling still is the silence that surrounded his confession.
 The interviewer let it pass without challenge or comment.
 I have yet to find any viewer who remarked on it in the comments.
 Perhaps they did not notice.
 Or perhaps they did — but envied him.
 Who among them, given the chance, would not also exploit their fellow man if it promised an eventual exit into a refuge, a *place*?
 But what happens when there are finally no *places* left?

 The answers to those questions, I suspect, are what actually makes this interview so disturbing.
 He has admitted what we all sense but dare not face.
 He has greeted the mirror.

+---

+I sometimes like to share music at the end of blog posts that fall outside of my professional interests, announcements, and activities.

+Enjoy.

+{{< youtube id=z3PCdJLBPrI start=960 title="Zoviet France - 'Ascend a Fall'">}}